franticspider/rpkgtalk/talk/talk.md

 * it is important to 'stash' your work regularly
 * Do this *From outside R*
+* Do this from the root directory of your local repo
 * There are three git commands you need to remember

 ```